 Bearded dragons make fantastic pets, and they are getting more popular every year.
-It’s a hardy animal that can live up to 10 years if properly maintained and requires little other than a clean, warm tank and food.
 If you have just purchased your first bearded dragon, you might have a lot of questions about setting up its habitat, especially in regards to what type of sand to use.
 We have chosen seven of the most popular brands to review so you can see the difference between them.
 We’ll discuss the pros and cons of each and tell you about our experience using them.
 We’ve also included a short buyer’s guide where we discuss what makes sand suitable for bearded dragons.

 Keep reading while we look at texture, fortifications, quantity, and other factors to help you make an educated purchase.

 A Glance at Our Top Picks (2024 Update)

 |Carib Sea SCS00711 Reptiles Substrate Sand